 NFC is onboard for Google Pay, giving it a point over the Honor 7X, plus there’s Dolby Audio enhancements for music playback, but there’s only so much a single speaker can do.

 In the U.S. the 3GB RAM and 32GB storage version of the Moto G6 costs $250, and in the U.K. it’s 220 British pounds.
 In the U.K., through an offer with Amazon, you can buy a 4GB RAM and 64GB storage version of the Moto G6 for 240 British pounds, which is good value considering the amount of extra storage.
 The Moto G6 does have space for a MicroSD card in its hybrid SIM tray.

-The phone is out in May and sold online and through carriers in the U.S. and in the U.K. The warranty period in the U.S. is 12 months, but 24 months in the U.K., but it doesn’t cover normal wear-and-tear, including the battery.
+The phone is available now and sold online and through carriers in the U.S. and in the U.K. In the U.S., Verizon is offering the phone online and in stores for $10 a month, paid over two years.
+The warranty period in the U.S. is 12 months, but 24 months in the U.K., but it doesn’t cover normal wear-and-tear, including the battery.
 Motorola will either repair, replace, or refund you in the event of a claim, depending on the situation.

 Other Moto G6 models

 There are three Motorola Moto G6 phones.
 The G6 we reviewed here is the middle of the three, and it’ll be joined in the U.S. by the cheaper, $200 Moto G6 Play.
 It has a lower specifications, and doesn’t have Gorilla Glass.
 In the U.K. and other parts of the world, Motorola will also sell the Moto G6 Plus, which is a step above the Moto G6 with a slightly larger screen and a faster Snapdragon 630 processor.Our Take